changliao1025/pyflowline/paper.md

 # Summary

 Spatially-distributed hydrologic models often require high-quality river network information as inputs.
-Generation of river network information can be challenging, especially when unstructured meshes are used.
-To address this challenge, we developed a Python package to automate river network generation.
+Generation of river network information can be challenging, especially when the hydrologic models use unstructured meshes.
+We developed a mesh-independent river network generation Python package to address this challenge.
 It resolves issues, including disconnected and braided river networks.
 It also produces spatially-distributed cell-to-cell topology information, which can be used for river routing.
 The package supports various mesh types, including traditional rectangle and unstructured meshes.

 # Statement of need

-For a given vector river network and spatial discretization (mesh), how to generate the mesh cell-based conceptual river network remains a challenge.
-Most existing methods can only accept the traditional structured rectangle meshes.
+For a given vector river network and spatial discretization (mesh), generating the mesh cell-based conceptual river network remains challenging.
+Most existing methods can only accept structured rectangle meshes.
-As a result, there is a need to develop a mesh independent river network representation method for unstructured mesh-based hydrologic models.
+As a result, there is a need to develop a mesh-independent river network representation method for unstructured mesh-based hydrologic models.

 # Model features

-Pyflowline uses Python language's object-oriented programming (OOP) architecture to describe the river network and its elements (i.e., segment, reach, confluence.) as objects processed throughout the package when applicable.
+Pyflowline uses Python's object-oriented programming (OOP) architecture to describe the river network and its elements (i.e., segment, reach, confluence.) as objects processed throughout the package when applicable.

 ![The data model. \label{fig:oop}](https://github.com/changliao1025/pyflowline/blob/main/docs/figure/basic_element.png?raw=true)

 Pyflowline provides the following features:

 1. It uses JSON as the file I/O format.
-For spatial dataset, i.e., vector river network, GEOJSON is used.
+For spatial datasets, i.e., vector river network, GEOJSON is used.
 2. It supports both structured and unstructured meshes.
 3. It supports both regional scale and global scale (through AABB tree and Cython) simulations.